timescale/pgspot/REFERENCE.md

 If the schema already exists when the extension is installed, then this statement will fail, which is desired behaviour.

+PostgreSQL versions 14.5+, 13.8+, 12.12+, 11.17+ and 10.22+ will block the
+CREATE IF NOT EXISTS in an extension script if the statement would replace an object not belonging to the extension which will prevent exploitation in an extension context.

 ## PS011: Unsafe sequence creation
 A sequence was created using `IF NOT EXISTS` in an insecure schema.